microsoft/typespec/packages/openapi3/README.md

 # @typespec/openapi3

-TypeSpec library for emitting OpenAPI 3.0 from the TypeSpec REST protocol binding
+TypeSpec library for emitting OpenAPI 3.0 from the TypeSpec REST protocol binding and converting OpenAPI3 to TypeSpec

 ## Install